MicrosoftDocs/azure-devops-docs/docs/repos/git/perform-migration-from-svn-to-git.md

 * [Subversion](https://subversion.apache.org/packages.html)
 * [git-svn utility](https://www.kernel.org/pub/software/scm/git/docs/git-svn.html) (already part of Git)

-You will also need to create a Git repository for your organization to host the converted SVN repository, you may follow [Create a new Git repo in your project
+You'll also need to create a Git repository for your organization to host the converted SVN repository, you may follow [Create a new Git repo in your project
 ](./create-new-repo.md)

 ## Convert the source SVN repository to a local Git repository

 The goal of this step is to convert the source Subversion repository to a local *bare* Git repository.
-A *bare* Git repository does not have a local working checkout of files that can be changed, instead it only contains the repository's history and the metadata about the repository itself.
+A *bare* Git repository doesn't have a local working checkout of files that can be changed, instead it only contains the repository's history and the metadata about the repository itself.
 This is the recommended format for sharing a Git repository via a remote repository hosted on a service like Azure Repos.

 > [!TIP]
 >